 - April 8 - Bringing It All Together

 - How does trauma affect a child's brain?

 - What are the various forms of trauma that can impact children today?

 - What are the physical, mental, emotional, psychological signs of trauma in a child?

 - How can parents and educators be better equipped to engage children relationally in times of struggle?

 - How is connection and trust built throughout daily routines for children and adults?

 - Email Dr. Sutton with questions on the Empowered Parenting series.

 All sessions are free and open to CPA parents.
-Sessions meet in the Chapel (lower school building) at 8 a.m. on the first Wednesday of every month.
+Thursday sessions meet in the Sanctuary (Church building) from 8-9:30 a.m.
+Campus safety protocol will be observed.